 Healthy Ingredients & Lots of Flavor

-Tinola is a cozy and nutritious dish similar to American chicken soup.
-Once tasted, we’re sure you will agree that it’s a comfort food.
-The combination of ginger, lemongrass and chicken broth gives the dish a soothing effect.
+Chicken tinola is a cozy and nutritious dish similar to American chicken papaya soup.
+It's comfort food – the combination of ginger, lemongrass, and chicken broth gives the dish a soothing effect.
 Ginger is well known as one of the healthiest spices in the world.
-Ginger is great for nausea, muscle pain, sore throat, as an anti-inflammatory medicine and for lowering cholesterol.
+Ginger is great for nausea, muscle pain, sore throat, as anti-inflammatory medicine, and for lowering cholesterol.

 Lemongrass is popularly used as an ingredient for broth or tea and is reputed to help lower cholesterol, detoxify, reduce migraines, and treat insomnia.
 Lemongrass is widely used in Filipino and Thai dishes because it gives a spicy taste without the acidity.

 Chefs and cooks often make different varieties of tinola.
 One recipe replaces papaya with “Upo”, Calabas, or sayote (also known as a “vegetable pear”).
 Some variants replace the chicken meat with chicken broth or vegetable broth.
 You will also find the dish prepared with vegetables such as tomatoes and potatoes.